techworkersco/twc-site-nl/README.md

 ## Add an event

 Add a file inside the [`_events`](_events) directory.
-Copy a previous file as a template, and make sure to include the right time zone for Berlin!
+Copy a previous file as a template, and make sure to include the right time zone for The Netherlands!

 ## Add a blog post (inside /blog)